The Audrey and Martin Gruss Heart & Stroke Center

 As a designated primary stroke center, The Audrey and Martin Gruss Heart & Stroke Center provides sophisticated diagnostic and treatment capabilities.

-For ten years in a row, we have been recognized by the American Heart Association and The American Stroke Association, "Get with the Guidelines" program for applying the most up-to-date evidence-based treatment guidelines to improve patient care and outcomes in our East End community.
+For eleven years in a row, we have been recognized by the American Heart Association and The American Stroke Association, "Get with the Guidelines" program for applying the most up-to-date evidence-based treatment guidelines to improve patient care and outcomes in our East End community.

 What We Offer